abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

 - Universal selector (**`*`**) has **no specificity** and gets **0 points** (least specificity so it's like a fallback or when overriding default styles).
 - `!important` gets a specificity score of **10,000 points**.
 This is the highest specificity that one individual item can get.

+  - if 2 rules have `!important`, then the last one will be applied

 - Specificity in CSS only concerns selectors, not their associated declarations. **!important** applies to a declaration, so it alone plays no role in specificity.
 - more info & examples here [css-specificity](https://www.webfx.com/blog/web-design/css-specificity/)